 The company also relies on gaining additional approvals on its existing bestsellers to round out its revenue channels and extend their patent protection as long as possible.
 For example, in addition to being a key player in the rheumatoid arthritis market, Enbrel's sales have climbed as the FDA has approved the drug to be used for psoriasis and other related inflammatory conditions.
-Amgen also works to shift existing patients over to its newer, next-generation products as patents expire; for instance, as Neupogen begins to face competition from biosimilars (generic biotech drugs) in some markets, the company has worked to shift patients over to Neulasta, its newer patent-protected offering for neutropenia (a low white-blood cell condition found in chemotherapy patients).
+Amgen also works to shift existing patients over to its newer, next-generation products as patents expire; for instance, as Neupogen begins to face competition from biosimilars in some markets, the company has worked to shift patients over to Neulasta, its newer patent-protected offering for neutropenia (a low white-blood cell condition found in chemotherapy patients).

-As part of its global expansion strategy, in 2013 Amgen announced plans to invest $200 million to build a new manufacturing plant in the Tuas Biomedical Park area of Singapore.
-That year, it also teamed up with Astellas Pharma to provide new medicines to help address major unmet medical needs of patients in Japan.
+As part of its global expansion strategy, in 2014 Amgen completed the construction of a new manufacturing plant in the Tuas Biomedical Park area of Singapore.
+In 2013, it teamed up with Astellas Pharma to provide new medicines to help address major unmet medical needs of patients in Japan.
 The company expects to deliver more than $1 billion in sales in new and emerging markets by 2015 and it plans to expand in key markets, including Japan and China.

 In addition, Amgen has been conducting cost-cutting efforts, including the streamlining of facilities and sales of some noncore assets.
 After selling a couple of non-core plants in previous years, in 2014 the company announced it would close facilities in Washington and Colorado and lay off up to 2,900 people, about 15% of its workforce, to redirect money to upcoming product launches.
 Amgen aims to keep its operations nimble to minimize losses from patent expirations and other competitive and economic hazards that might impact its operations.

 Mergers and Acquisitions